Have you ever had a migraine that has stopped you in your tracks? Are you looking for relief from your migraine?

 Who’s affected by migraines?

-The symptoms for migraine vary from person to person and often include pain, sensitivity and stiffness.
-Some of the commonly experienced things are pain – especially in the head, sensitivity to light, sounds, and touch.
-People often experience stiffness, especially in their neck.
-Any many people experience nausea.
+The symptoms of migraine vary from person to person and often include pain, sensitivity and stiffness.
+Some of the commonly experienced things are pain – especially in the head, and sensitivity to light, sounds, and touch.
+People often experience stiffness, especially in their necks.
+And many people experience nausea.
 As Migraine Ireland states

 More than Just a HeadacheMigraine Ireland